 - Allow baskets to cool a bit and flip them over.
 The baskets should come out easily.

 These are the mini tart molds we used for this recipe.
-I purchased enough so I can bake them in two batches.
+I purchased 3 sets so I have enough to bake them in two batches.
 So quick and easy.

 TIP: Either wipe down the molds with a clean kitchen towel or if you will be washing them, dry them immediately.